ros2/rosbag2/docs/design/rosbag2_playback_time.md

 The bag we are playing starts at R0 and goes on forward in time (we do not show the end of the bag).
 The user is performing actions in `S`, the timeline that they experience.

+The lines and numbered references indicate "events" where a time control operation has been performed, such as changing the rate, pausing, or jumping.

-In the first timeline "Rate Change":
+Events in the first timeline "Rate Change":
 1. At `S_0`: start playback at rate `0.5`
 1. At `S_1`: change rate to `2.0`
 1. At `S_2`: change rate to `1.0`

-In the second timeline "Pause / Jump":
+Events in the second timeline "Pause / Jump":
 1. At `S_0`: start playback at regular speed
 1. At `S_1`: call `pause`
 1. At `S_2`: call `resume`